EbvidPro/EbvidPro/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my portfolio website.
-- 🌱 I’m currently learning react.js...
+- 🌱 I’m currently learning more about react.js
-- 👯 I’m looking to collaborate on frontend works...
+- 👯 I’m looking to collaborate on frontend works.
 - 🤔 Any advice to become a better Programmer is highly welcomed, I will really appreciate it.
-- 💬 Ask me about anything you which to know about me...
+- 💬 Ask me about anything you which to know about me.
 - 📫 How to reach me: WhatsApp(+234 7030271058).